RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Optional args:

 * time-bucket - Time bucket for resetting the current counter in milliseconds
+* timestamp - UNIX timestamp (in milliseconds) or `*` for automatic timestamp (using the system clock)
 * retentionTime - Maximum age for samples compared to last event time (in milliseconds)
   * Default: The global retention secs configuration of the database (by default, `0`)
   * When set to 0, the series is not trimmed at all
 * labels - Set of key-value pairs that represent metadata labels of the key

 If this command is used to add data to an existing timeseries, `retentionTime` and `labels` are ignored.